-Technoparks are organizations which increase cooperation among universities, industry, research centers, entrepreneurs and the markets through knowledge and technology transfers and creating an infrastructure based on development, high-tech product manufacturing and highly valuable research.
+Technoparks are organisations which increase cooperation among universities, industry, research centres, entrepreneurs and the markets through knowledge and technology transfers and create an infrastructure based on development, high-tech product manufacturing and highly valuable research.
 Technological inventions at Technoparks create a catalytic incubator environment for research which can then be prepared for production.
-Technoparks create opportunities for academic research to become commercialized within the academic environment.
+Technoparks create opportunities for academic research to become commercialised within the academic environment.
 The creation of many academic companies would be impossible without them.

 Who We Are

 The Park was established in the 2017-18 academic year.
-The main purpose of the Technopark is the realization and commercialization of scientific research and practical works of WCU’s academic staff and students, thereby making a contribution to society.
-The Technopark is a positive stimulus in the development and renovation of the University’s research activities.
+The main purpose of the Technopark is the realisation and commercialisation of scientific research and practical work of WCU’s academic staff and students, thereby making a contribution to society.
+The Technopark is a positive stimulus in the development and redevelopment of the University’s research activities.

-The Technopark emboldens students’ ideas of innovative entrepreneurship.
-To these ends, the Technopark has a mechatronics and robotics laboratory, business incubation center, idea bank and technological transfer office.
-Currently, the Robotics Club and Business Incubation Center are active in the park.
+The Technopark stimulates and supports students’ ideas of innovative entrepreneurship.
+To these ends, the Technopark has a mechatronics and robotics laboratory, business incubation centre, idea bank and technological transfer office.
+Currently, the Robotics Club and Business Incubation Centre are active in the park.
 Frequently, employees of the Robotics Club go to other regions and hold various trainings, seminars and presentations for school children.
-In the Business Incubation Center, students from other universities and school children work on their startup projects alongside WCU students.
+In the Business Incubation Centre, students from other universities as well as school children work on their startup projects alongside WCU students.

 The Technopark and WCU collaboration have a positive impact on innovation.
-Seminars and training sessions are organized to support the realization of students’ social, business and educational ideas and to propagate initiative-taking among students starting from the first day of Technopark service.
+Seminars and training sessions are organised to support the realisation of students’ social, business and educational ideas and to promote initiative-taking among students starting from the first day of Technopark service.

-The Technopark also hosts competitions with technical and organizational support.
+The Technopark also hosts competitions with technical and organisational support.
 A Game Jam hackathon competition, which supported students with training sessions in 3D game preparation, was held in Azerbaijan for the first time.
-This competition supported students’ training sessions in 3D game preparation.
+This competition supported students’ training for 3D game preparation.

-The Technopark’s activity policy comprises developing students’ innovative ideas and supporting them through the process of commercialization.
+The Technopark’s activity policy comprises developing students’ innovative ideas and supporting them through to the process of commercialisation.
 The creation of innovative products from novel ideas is one of our main goals.
-Every idea of students is evaluated by professional teachers and experts in all aspects.
+Every student idea is evaluated by professional teachers and experts in all aspects.
 We visit different regions of Azerbaijan and inform secondary school pupils about the University and Technopark’s role in the region’s development.

-The Technopark’s extensive infrastructure creates opportunities to realize any academic activity.
-5 rooms in the University’s Narimanov building, 2 rooms in the High Technologies & Innovative Engineering School building, 2 production areas (288 sq. m. with offices) in the Ministry of Economics of the Azerbaijan Republic’s Balakhani Industry Park, a small production area (4 hectares) for students and academic staff to stay and work in our Baku-Sumgait Highway location, the Business Incubator Centre (150 sq. m.) in the new teaching building in 2018-19 and the Mechatronics, Robotics and Mechanics lab rooms (600 sq. m.) are all available for Technopark activities.
+The Technopark’s extensive infrastructure creates opportunities to support any academic activity.
+Five rooms in the University’s Narimanov building, two rooms in the High Technologies and Innovative Engineering School building, two production areas (288 sq. m. with offices) in the Ministry of Economics of the Azerbaijan Republic’s Balakhani Industry Park, a small production area (4 hectares) for students and academic staff to stay and work in our Baku-Sumgait Highway location, the Business Incubator Centre (150 sq. m.) in the new teaching building of 2018-19 and the Mechatronics, Robotics and Mechanics lab rooms (600 sq. m.) are all available for Technopark activities.

 Technopark Working Structure

-Idea processing in the Technopark is realized with the joint activity of the following centers.
+Idea processing in the Technopark is achieved with the joint activity of the following centres.
 Professional consultants are available to answer all your questions:

 Every person begins by applying to the Idea Bank to use the Technopark services.
 Every applicant’s idea is accepted.
-All aspects of the idea are evaluated, and its application scale, innovation and practical importance are viewed.
+Every aspect of the idea is evaluated, and its application scale, innovation and practical importance are assessed.
 Following a successful evaluation, a consultant is appointed to talk about improvements.
 Later, the applicant is directed to the Prototype Technical Centre to continue the process.

 Technological Prototype Centre

-It is necessary to form an idea prototype in order to work on its technology for the formation and application of the idea.
+It is necessary to form an idea prototype in order to work on necessary technology for the formation and application of the idea.
 The Technological Prototype Centre at WCU was built for this purpose.
-Welding and soldering work may be realized in metal, while wood and plastic workshops are also available.
+Welding and soldering work may be completed in metal, while wood and plastic workshops are also available.
 Students prepare an appropriate device prototype of their idea in these labs.
 This is the first efficient, practical example of the idea.
-This prototype now possesses the ability to demonstrate the intended opportunities of the idea fully.
-Experts in all areas are available to help you to create a prototype in this center.
+This prototype now possesses the ability to demonstrate the possible opportunities of the idea.
+Experts in all areas are available to help you to create a prototype in this centre

-Finally our experts support the student in the selection and registration of the most convenient company form for production and assist with issues regarding capital.
+Finally, our experts support the student in the selection and registration of the most convenient company type for production, and assist with issues regarding capital.
 These experts clearly explain all aspects including convenient local or external markets, economic efficiency and demand.

 The project is presented to the Start-up Centre with a registered company where the business plan, device prototype for production, and business details are decided.
 The idea is then presented in fully functional form to investors.
-The project is suggested to potential purchasers or the student gets help doing this.
+The project is suggested to potential purchasers or the student is assisted to do this.
 The Start-up Centre assists in selling the company or finding an investor for production.
-Companies and banks interested in the product are approached.
-Investor attraction will be sought after condition of Start-up sale or keeping the student as a shareholder.
+Companies and banks interested in the product are approached as investors.